The Affordable Care Act

 The IPAB is composed of 15 members that are appointed by the President, subject to Senate confirmation.
 There is an attempt to make the IPAB non-partisan, and the President is required to consult with the Majority Leader of the Senate concerning the appointment of three members, with the Speaker of the House concerning the appointment of three members, with the Minority Leader of the Senate concerning the appointment of three members, and with the Minority Leader of the House concerning the appointment of three members.
 The Secretary of Health and Human Services, the Administrator of CMS, and the Administrator of the Health Resources and Services Administration serve as nonvoting members.
 There are means to ensure there is full disclosure by IPAB members of any financial or other potential conflicts of interest.

 IPAB is tasked with developing specific proposals to bring the net growth in Medicare spending back to target levels.
-If the Chief Actuary of the Center for Medicare and Medicaid Services determines that future net Medicare spending is forecast to exceed target levels, beginning in 2015 the IPAB must develop a proposal to reduce Medicare spending by a specified amount.
+If the Chief Actuary of the Center for Medicare and Medicaid Services determines that future net Medicare spending is forecast to exceed target levels, beginning in 2015 the IPAB had to develop a proposal to reduce Medicare spending by a specified amount.
+For determination years 2018 and beyond, the target for total Medicare spending is per-capita GDP growth plus one percentage point.
 The Department of Health and Human Services (HHS) must then implement these proposals, unless Congress overrides the Board’s decision and adopts equally effective alternatives under a fast-track procedure that the law sets up.
 The board is also required to submit to Congress annual reports on health care costs, access, quality, and utilization.
 IPAB must submit to Congress recommendations on how to slow the growth in total private health care expenditures.
+The board’s mandate also includes recommendations to rein in private healthcare spending, but these recommendations are not binding.

 With regard to IPAB's recommendations, the law says "The proposal shall not include any recommendation to ration health care, raise revenues or Medicare beneficiary premiums under section 1818, 1818A, or 1839, increase Medicare beneficiary cost sharing (including deductibles, coinsurance, and co-payments), or otherwise restrict benefits or modify eligibility criteria."